 20. Unleash Your Inner Child at Treasure Coast Model Railroad Club

 Looking for a way to amuse the kiddos or entertain yourselves on a rainy evening?
 The unique Treasure Coast Model Railroad Club is an interesting place to spend a bit of time.
 Plus, it will make you appreciate a couple of skills many of us lack: patience and attention to detail.

 Inside what was once the town's fire station, you'll find perfect replicas of gas stations, grocery stores, homes, and, of course, trains of all types.
 Modeled after trains and stations that existed between the 1940s and 1970s, this remarkable set up includes working lights and railway crossings, as well as moving cars and locomotives.

-Insider's tip: Technically a private "club," the establishment's doors only open to the public on Tuesday evenings between 7 and 9pm and Saturdays between 10am and noon.
+Insider's tip: Technically a private "club," the establishment's doors only open to the public on Saturdays between 10am and noon.
 Admission is free, but a donation is encouraged.

 Address: 273 South West Becker Road, Port St. Lucie, Florida

 It's easy to feel down on a dreary day in Florida.
 After all, when planning a trip to the Sunshine State, you're expecting well, sunshine.
 A trip to Superplay USA can help bust those rainy-day blues, especially for families.
 The only thing you'll have to worry about is the tantrum your kids will throw when you tell them it's time to leave!

 A 70,000-square-foot fun zone, Superplay USA boasts everything you'd dream of in an entertainment center.
 Want to bowl?
 They've got multiple lanes.
 Crave a laser tag battle?
 You can do that, too.
 How about a place to practice your swing?
 Their batting cages will more than suffice!